-PROGRAM TRACK/OPTIONS
+PROGRAM OPTIONS

 Students accepted into the professional program begin their course of study in August.
-The traditional program has full-time and part-time tracks.
-The full-time track requires four (4) semesters to complete.
-The part-time track allows students a maximum of six (6) semesters to complete the program.
-The MLT-to MT advanced placement track is designed for employed MLTs who desire to continue their education within the framework of their home environment.
+The professional program has full-time and part-time tracks.
+The full-time track requires 17 months to complete.
+The part-time track allows students a maximum of five (5) semesters to complete the program.
+The MLT-to-MT advanced placement track is designed for employed medical laboratory technicians (MLTs) who desire to continue their education within the framework of their home environment.
 Upon completion of the full-time, part-time, or MLT-to-MT advanced placement tracks the Bachelor of Science degree in Medical Technology is awarded.

-The Traditional Program: The preprofessional curriculum consists of 67 SC, including 27 SC specified in the sciences.
-The professional curriculum consists of 57 SC and requires (4) four semesters (two academic years) for completion.
+The Professional Program: The preprofessional curriculum consists of 71 SC, including 27 SC specified in the sciences.
+The professional curriculum consists of 53 SC and requires 17 months for completion.